Allow IP in AWS security Groups RDP connection

 How to allow another IP to AWS Security Group for RDP

 Repeat Steps #1, #2 and #3.
-Then In step #4, when you will select custom in source section and enter the IP you want to, followed by “/32”.
+Then In step #4, when you will select custom in the source section and enter the IP you want, followed by “/32”.
 For example 127.00.00.00/32 or 156.23.xx.xx/32.

-This will allow that IP to connect to That RDP.
+This will allow that IP to connect to That AWS RDP.
 If you found this tutorial helpful, please share it.
 If you have any doubts, comment below.